North India’s 1st Female To Own A Petrol Pump, Nirmal Takes Us On Her 65 Yr Long Journey

 - IWB Post

 Hailing from Agra, seeing women fill fuel at the petrol pumps was a rare sight.
-Why do we make professions gender bound?
-Aren’t they our capabilities that define success?
+Why do we make professions gender-bound?
+Don’t capabilities define success?

 Well, then I heard about Nirmal Sethi.
 Standing strong at 65, she is the first female transporter and petrol pump owner in North India.
 Born in 1951 in the small town of Hamirpur in Himachal Pradesh, Nirmal ji’s professional journey traces back to 1971 when she started her bus agency Sangam Highways.